Skip to content ↓

 Year 7:

-- Why was religion so important in the Middle Ages?
-(Both Christianity and Islam)
+• Why was religion so important in the Middle Ages?

-- How did Mediaeval monarchs abuse their power and the divine right of kings?
+• How did Medieval monarchs abuse their power and the divine right of kings?

-- How did life change in Mediaeval England?
+• How did life change in Medieval England?

 Year 8: